hyperledger/fabric-rfcs/text/006-bft-based-ordering-service.md

  The [SmartBFT library](https://github.com/SmartBFT-Go/consensus) presentes a minimal interface to the application that uses it:

-**Input**: To submit requests to be ordered, the application invokes `SubmitRequest` and passes a byte representation of the request.
+**Input**: To submit requests to be ordered, the application that embeds the library (in our case, the Fabric orderer node) invokes `SubmitRequest` and passes a byte representation of the request.
 ````
 SubmitRequest(req []byte) error
 ````

-The library offloads communication to the application that embeds it, hence it is the responsibility of the application to feed the messages from other nodes, or requests forwarded from other nodes into the library instance:
+The library offloads communication to the application that embeds it (the Fabric orderer node, in our case), hence it is the responsibility of the application to feed the messages from other nodes, or requests forwarded from other nodes into the library instance:

 ````
 HandleMessage(sender uint64, m *bft.Message)